 The Quran extensively mentions the creation of Adam but says little about the origin of Eve.
 The Quran doesn’t claim that Eve came from Adam’s rib but that men and women come from one soul (Quran 4:1, 7:189).
 It relates to Genesis 1:27, in which God created males and females in His image, so that the soul could be God.
 The Quran further claims that God created Jesus like Adam from dust (Quran 3:59).
 The Quran also corroborates the virgin birth story of Jesus (Quran 3:47, 66:12).
 Christians understand the virgin birth story in the context of God being Jesus’ Father, so that he can’t have a human father.
 However, the Quran makes it clear that God is not Jesus’ Father.
 And so, being created from dust could refer to birth from a virgin, so Eve could have been Adam’s mother.

-The account of the Fall in the Quran differs from the one in Genesis in some noteworthy aspects.
+The account of the Fall in the Quran differs from that in Genesis in several noteworthy respects.
 The Quran features no serpent, and Eve didn’t make Adam eat from the tree.
 The Quran holds both Eve and Adam responsible for the Fall (Quran 7:19-23).
 Another fragment only blames Adam,

 But Satan whispered to him, saying, ‘O Adam!
 Shall I show you the Tree of Immortality and a kingdom that does not fade away?’
 So they both [Eve and Adam]] ate from the tree and then their nakedness was exposed to them, prompting them to cover themselves with leaves from Paradise.
 So Adam disobeyed his Lord, and so he lost his way.